How we use your personal information

 The basis upon which we will deal with certain parts of your Personal Data

-Where you ask us to assist you with your insurance needs, in particular life insurance and insurance that may assist you in the event of an accident or illness, we may ask you information about your ethnic origin, health and medical history (this is known as Special Category Data).
-We will record and use your Special Category Data in order to make enquiries of insurance providers in relation to insurance products that may meet your needs and to provide you with advice regarding the suitability of any product that may be available to you.
+Where you ask us to assist you with for example your insurance / ethical investments, in particular life insurance and insurance that may assist you in the event of an accident or illness, we may ask you information about your ethnic origin, health and medical history (this is known as Special Category Data).
+We will record and use your Special Category Data in order to make enquiries of insurance / investment providers in relation to insurance/investment products that may meet your needs and to provide you with advice regarding the suitability of any product that may be available to you.

 We will need what is called explicit consent to process this type of personal data.